 Now, I’m going to have to switch over.
 Just give me a little moment to switch over to my iPhone.
 Ha-ha and it’s worked.
 Thank God.
 Okay.

-So right now you can see my mobile device and you need to use Safari in order for it to work.
+Right now you can see my mobile device and you need to use Safari in order for it to work.
 And what you want to do is after you’ve loaded Safari, you want to go to streamyard.com.

 You’ll want to log in using your account.
 And once you’ve logged in, then you’ll be able to create your broadcast.
 Right?
 It looks very similar to, actually looks identical, it looks very similar to how you would do it on desktop, but we’re going to do it via my phone.

 And we’re going to follow along tonight and hope that everything goes well.
 And I’ve made my offering to the demo Gods and that this all works.
-So I would go to create broadcast, select the account that I want to live stream to, you know, add your title and your description.
+I would go to create broadcast, select the account that I want to live stream to, you know, add your title and your description.
 I’m going to go to create broadcast.

 Then you need to allow cam and mic access, so allow.
 Okay.
 Then, as you can see, I’ve got the microphones working because the green thing is jumping up and down.
 Camera’s working cause you can see my face.